ChristopheDEBOVE/python-functional-extension/README.md

     assert str(second_name.get_value_unsafe) == "John"
 ```

-### Get rid of your Error raised and regain control of your flow
+### Get rid of the Errors raised and regain control of your flow

 ```python
     @safe